clux/facemaulers/east/path-of-suffering.md

 ![](path-suffering-look.jpg)

+Nothing there on the way in if they protect from scrying.
+Otherwise, ambush.

 ### EBA: Manasari emissaries
 Pass a few Shadar-Kai on the way out.
 Emissaries from Dorian, asking the Celerom to proceed with his experiment and bring forth samples.
 - Surprise: "Are you here to end my path, or do you willingly wish enter the path of suffering?"